Municipal Corporations Act (India): History and Administration

 Municipal Corporations Act helps in laying strong guidelines for the functioning of municipal corporations which helps in city’s development.

 In India the foundation for the democratic form of municipal governance had started 135 years back through Lord Ripon’s resolution of local self-government.
 Any Indian city with population of more than 10 lakhs or 1 million qualifies to become corporation.
-If the population of any are increases to more than 10000 than it will be declared as separate ward.
+If the population of any area increases to more than 10000 than it will be declared as separate ward.

 Municipal Acts in India are of below three types: